 * * * * * * * * * * * *

 The Violet Eden Chapters is another young adult series that I could read more than once.
-This YA paranormal series is written by Australian writer Jessica Shirvington, with five books altogether and I was fortunate to have picked up Book 1 when all five had been published.
-Don’t you love that?
+This YA paranormal series is written by Australian writer Jessica Shirvington, with five books altogether.
+I was fortunate to have picked up Book 1 when all five had been published.
+Don’t you love when that happens?
 When you stumble on a great new series and the whole lot is already out on the shelves?

 All five of the Violet Eden Chapters are riveting reads, with all-round well-developed characters, namely Violet, Phoenix and Lincoln, to name a few, and excellent world building.
 The tension increased to crescendo heights by the time I’d finished reading the first three books, and I could do nothing but devour four and five.